fidler-lab/social-driving/README.md

 Follow the instructions given [here](https://pytorch.org/get-started/locally/) to install pytorch.

 Install the [Nuscenes DevKit](https://github.com/nutonomy/nuscenes-devkit/) for access to realistic simulation environments.
+Use the master branch instead of the pip version.
+Additionally download the map expansion pack.

 Finally install sdriving using the following instructions.